evently-cloud/site/src/tutorial.md

 ```

 The second footer value, `mark`, is a ledger mark and it points to a place in the ledger that this selector has read to.

+The headers have several `Link` values that give you access to the start of the ledger (see `start` link) and a `current` link to fetch new events that have occurred since this selector was executed.
+The links are in the headers because the content type `application/x-ndjson` does not specify a place to put links.

 ### Select New Events